brandicast/smartthings_device_handler/edge_driver/philio/readme.md

   <pre>
       device:send(Configuration:Set({parameter_number = value.parameter_number, size = value.size, configuration_value = value.configuration_value}))
     </pre>
+- multiple line comments in LUA tried [[ ]]  but doesn't seem work well...could be mistake somewhere

 # PST02-A
 - As Smartthings support older command class, to display the motion event properly, changing the device report from Notification Report to Sensor Binary report (by changing the device configuration No 7's bit4 to 1)